 There are so many ways to network in today's world that it can be relatively head-spinning.
 Take a look at the popularity of social media and professional networks like LinkedIn, and it becomes quite clear just how much focus is placed on networking in modern society.

-You can encourage your employees to utilize these services for outside networking and implement social intranet software for internal networking.
+You can encourage your employees to utilize these services for outside networking and implement company intranet software for internal networking.
 Send your employees to tradeshows, conferences, workshops, educational talks ... send them to events where they can learn something!

 The possibilities are endless, and the more your employees focus on building their networks, the more your business will benefit in the end.